eshwavin/SETabView/README.md

 ## Requirements

-SETabView is written is Swift 5 and is deployed for iOS 11.0 and above.
+SETabView is written in Swift 5 and is deployed for iOS 11.0 and above.

 ## Integration

-#### CocoaPods
+### CocoaPods

 SETabView is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: